carpentries-incubator/reproducible-publications-quarto/_episodes/06-writing-styling.md

 ### *Dividing content into separate columns*

-We might also want to separate content into two or more columns.
-To accomplish that we should use a similar
+If we want to separate content into two or more columns that could be accomplished with a similar approach as above.

 continue **(FIXME)**